Ian Selley: Further non-League career

 Following his release from Kingfield Stadium, Selley joined Lewes in July 2007.
 In September 2007, Sam Jeremiah of St Francis Rangers FC pulled away from Selley at the near post to head in the equaliser in what was eventually a 4–1 defeat.
 He then signed non-contract terms for Grays Athletic on 22 November 2007, reportedly wanting first team football.
 It was revealed that Sutton United manager, Ernie Howe, tried to sign Selley as a player-coach but he proved to be too expensive.

 Selley left Grays Athletic to join Isthmian League Premier Division side Maidstone United on 7 March 2008, helping them to avoid relegation.
 He then joined Croydon Athletic in December 2008.
 Selley's next move was to Conference South club Dorchester Town before his release in January 2010.
 After his release in January 2010, he signed for Havant & Waterlooville, where he made a good impression.
 He was released in July 2011.
 He later signed for Kingstonian.
 During his time at Kingstonian, he had loan spells at Chertsey Town and Whyteleafe.
 He ended his playing career in the summer of 2012 and was appointed as the new head coach at Arsenal Soccer Schools Dubai.
 In 2021, he came out of retirement to play for non-league Dial Square at the age of 48.

+On 19 December 2023, Selley, having been appointed manager at Westfield in the Isthmian League Division One South and registered himself as a player, made his debut for the club at the age of 49, playing most of the second half in a 2–4 defeat to Ashford United in the Velocity Cup.
+Two months later, on 20 February 2024, he made another cup appearance, this time as an 87th-minute substitute in a 2-0 win against Midhurst & Easebourne in the first round of the Aldershot Senior Cup.